-NORD gratefully acknowledges Brendan R. Jackson, MD, Lieutenant Commander, U.S. Public Health Service and Hannah Gould, PhD, Enteric Diseases Epidemiology Branch, Centers for Disease Control and Prevention, for assistance in the preparation of this report.
+NORD gratefully acknowledges Jennifer C. Hunter, DrPH, Centers for Disease Control and Prevention, for assistance in reviewing this report.

 Listeriosis during pregnancy can result in fetal loss (spontaneous abortion and stillbirth), premature delivery, and neonatal bacteremia or meningitis.
 Listeriosis may occur at any time during pregnancy; however, it is most often detected in the third trimester.
-Among pregnant women diagnosed with listeriosis, most reported only mild flu-like symptoms including fever, muscle aches (myalgias), headaches, joint pain (arthralgia), and gastrointestinal symptoms.
+Among pregnant women diagnosed with listeriosis, most reported only mild flu-like symptoms including fever, chills, muscle aches (myalgias), headaches, joint pain (arthralgia), and gastrointestinal symptoms.
 Some pregnant women do not recall having had any symptoms before the diagnosis of listeriosis in their infant.
-In contrast to maternal illness, fetal and newborn infections are serious and frequently (~30%) fatal.
+In contrast to maternal illness, fetal and newborn infections are serious.
+Nearly one-quarter of pregnancy-associated cases result in fetal loss or death of the newborn.
 Infants with listeriosis (neonatal listeriosis) may present with fever, lethargy, irritability, diarrhea, poor feeding, vomiting, respiratory distress, or a characteristic skin rash consisting of widely spread, small, pale nodules (granulomatosis infantiseptica).
 Neonatal listeriosis may be classified as early-onset or late-onset.
 Early-onset neonatal listeriosis, which occurs in the first 7 days of life, is most often associated with bacteremia or sepsis.
 Early-onset infections occur following maternal bacteremia with transplacental transmission before birth.
 Late-onset neonatal listeriosis is most often associated with meningitis.
 The mode of transmission is less clear in late-onset listeriosis; environmental sources may be involved in some cases, and outbreaks of hospital-acquired, neonatal listeriosis have been reported.

 Listeriosis is caused by the bacterium L. monocytogenes.
 Nearly all cases of listeriosis (other than neonatal listeriosis) occur from eating contaminated food products, especially ready-to-eat, refrigerated foods.
 Unlike most foodborne bacterial pathogens, L. monocytogenes can grow at refrigeration temperatures.
 Listeria organisms are commonly found in the environment, including in water, soil, mud, and decaying vegetation.
 L. monocytogenes can be introduced into abattoirs and food manufacturing plants, which results in the contamination of food products such as meat or dairy products, raw produce, and processed foods.
 Numerous outbreaks have been traced to contaminated food products such as unpasteurized or improperly pasteurized milk, soft cheeses, and dairy products, hot dogs, turkey delicatessen meats, and cantaloupe.